fathiyul/Football/README.md

-## Please use the Calciopoli.ipynb as my postofolio
+## Please use the the python notebook files as my postofolio
+note: the LeagueTable.ipynb is still under debugging